pipewrk/pipewrk/README.md

 <p align="left">
     <a
       href="https://geekist.co/you-can-blog-from-your-local-wordpress-site-on-iphone-heres-how/"
-      title="You Can Blog from Your Local WordPress Site on iPhone.
-Here’s How."
+      title="You Can Blog from Localhost WordPress Site on iPhone."
     >
       <img
         src="https://img.geekist.co/wp-content/uploads/tailscale-v-zerotier-wordpress-showdown-150x150.avif"
-        alt="You Can Blog from Your Local WordPress Site on iPhone.
-Here’s How." width="150px"
+        alt="You Can Blog from Localhost WordPress Site on iPhone." width="150px"
         align="right"
       />
     </a>
     <a
       href="https://geekist.co/you-can-blog-from-your-local-wordpress-site-on-iphone-heres-how/"
-      title="You Can Blog from Your Local WordPress Site on iPhone.
-Here’s How."
+      title="You Can Blog from Localhost WordPress Site on iPhone."
     >
       <strong>You Can Blog from Your Local WordPress Site on iPhone.
 Here’s How.</strong>
     </a>